facebookresearch/nle/README.md

 we wish to establish NetHack as one of the next challenges for research in decision making and machine learning.

-You can read more about NLE in the [arXiv preprint](https://arxiv.org/abs/2006.13760), and about NetHack in its [original README](./README.nh), at [nethack.org](https://nethack.org/), and on the [NetHack wiki](https://nethackwiki.com).
+You can read more about NLE in the [NeurIPS 2020 paper](https://arxiv.org/abs/2006.13760), and about NetHack in its [original README](./README.nh), at [nethack.org](https://nethack.org/), and on the [NetHack wiki](https://nethackwiki.com).